AquaticInformatics/examples/SosExporter/Readme.md

   -NeverResync                 When true, avoid full time-series resync, even when the algorithm recommends it. [default: False]
   -ChangesSince                The starting changes-since time in ISO 8601 format.
 Defaults to the saved AQTS global setting value.
   -MaximumPointsPerObservation The maximum number of points per SOS observation [default: 1000] -MaximumExportDuration       The maximum duration before polling AQTS for more changes, in hh:mm:ss format.
+Defaults to the AQTS global setting.
   -Timeout                     The timeout used for all web requests, in hh:mm:ss format. [default: 5 minutes]

 ISO 8601 timestamps use a yyyy'-'mm'-'dd'T'HH':'mm':'ss'.'fffffffzzz format.